 Controlling Erosion and Healing the Land

-Note: for information about our latest work, check out our blog.
+Note: for information about a free workshop planned for Aug.
+15-16, 2019 please check out our blog.

 On Friday, August 14, 2015 landowners, agency staff and interested citizens learned techniques to control erosion and heal the land.
 Bill Zeedyk and Shawn Conner gave fascinating presentations on how simple rock structures can heal eroded stream channels and headcuts and put water back onto meadows to increase production of grasses and wildflowers.
 We videotaped the field sessions.
 See the photo captions or below for links, or email us with your name and mailing address to borrow a DVD at no cost.